List of The Amazing World of Gumball characters: Mr. Small

 Steve Small (voiced by Lewis MacLeod, season 1; Adam Long, season 2 onward) is the Elmore Junior High guidance counselor, a cloud man who is interested in New Age culture and possesses hippie-like appearance and behavior.
 Mr. Small's unconventional teaching methods are usually more confusing than helpful, and they often leave his office confused.
 It is revealed in the episode "The Fraud" that he is not a U.S. citizen, though it is unclear if he was merely born elsewhere or renounced his citizenship.
-He lost his love Janice, which in the episode "The Void" is revealed to be a purple van that runs on "good vibes".
-His mannerisms are similar to those of Mr Van Driessen from Beavis and Butt-head.
+He lost his love, Janice, which in the episode "The Void" is revealed to be a purple van that runs on "good vibes".
+His mannerisms are similar to those of Mr. Van Driessen from Beavis and Butt-Head.

 Rockwell "Rocky" Robinson

-Rockwell "Rocky" Robinson (voiced by Lewis MacLeod in season 1, Hugo Harold-Harrison in season 2, and Simon Lipkin in seasons 3 onward) is an orange, fuzzy Muppet-like character who performs odd jobs, mostly as janitor, cafeteria worker, school bus driver, and, in "The Curse", the clerk at the lost and found office.
+Rockwell "Rocky" Robinson (voiced by Lewis MacLeod in season 1, Hugo Harrison in season 2, and Simon Lipkin in seasons 3 onward) is an orange, fuzzy Muppet-like character who performs odd jobs, mostly as janitor, cafeteria worker, school bus driver, and, in "The Curse", the clerk at the lost and found office.
 He is the son of Mr. and Mrs. Robinson, the Wattersons' next-door neighbours, and is generally good-natured and gets along with the children well.